MohdFurkan8011/knowledge/content/java/design_pattern/README.md

 #### Proxy

 In proxy design pattern, a proxy object provide a surrogate or placeholder for another object to control access to it.
-Proxy is heavily used to implement lazy loading related usecases where we do not want to create full object until it is actually needed.
+Proxy is heavily used to implement lazy loading related use cases where we do not want to create full object until it is actually needed.

 Proxies are generally divided into four types –

-1. **Remote proxy** – represent a remotely loctated object.
+1. **Remote proxy** – represent a remotely located object.
 To talk with remote objects, the client need to do additional work on communication over network.
 A proxy object does this communication on behalf of original object and client focuses on real talk to do.
 2. **Virtual proxy** – delay the creation and initialization of expensive objects until needed, where the objects are created on demand.
 Hibernate created proxy entities are example of virtual proxies.
 3. **Protection proxy** – help to implement security over original object.
 They may check for access rights before method invocations and allow or deny access based on the conclusion.
 4. **Smart Proxy** – performs additional housekeeping work when an object is accessed by a client.
 An example can be to check if the real object is locked before it is accessed to ensure that no other object can change it.